 This publication is a campus-wide collaboration with numerous departments and agencies.
-Beyond our departments, we especially want to thank the Office of Institutional Equity, VOICE Center, MSU's Fire Marshall, University Student Housing, and the Office of Health Advancement for their important contributions to this year's report.
+Beyond our departments, we especially want to thank Campus

+Civil Rights, MSU's Fire Marshall, University Student Housing, and the Office of Health Advancement for their important contributions to this year's report.